people sharing food and drink on a table

 In this case the business were producing a ‘shot’ of unpasteurised turmeric and ginger.
 They were 60ml each and whilst the business asserted that they were a foodstuff (and therefore zero-rated) this approach was challenged by HMRC.

 After much discussion the case was eventually decided in favour of the appellant and zero-rating treatment could be applied.
 The reasoning being that whilst the product is indeed a drinkable liquid it is not designed to slake the thirst.
-The tribunal also considered if, for example, the produce might be offered to an unexpected guest!
+The tribunal also considered if, for example, the product might be offered to an unexpected guest!

 Ultimately, emphasis was placed on its nutritional purpose and ‘medicinal’ attributes.
 It was not considered to be a beverage (and so standard rated for VAT) that one might enjoy as a substitute for a beer or soda.